 Collateral consequences are consequences automatically imposed on a person at the time of conviction, even if the Court’s sentence does not explicitly outline the consequences.
-Collateral consequences can affect persons convicted of juvenile offenses, misdemeanors, felonies, and probation violations.
-Collateral consequences can affect educational or professional opportunities, housing, rights to firearms, public benefits, and employment.
-The National Inventory of Collateral Consequences of Conviction compiled the various collateral consequences by State, and then organized these by type.
-The website is solely for educational and informational purposes and does not constitute legal advice. https://niccc.csgjusticecenter.org/map/
+Collateral consequences can affect persons convicted of juvenile offenses, misdemeanors, felonies, and probation violations in areas such as educational and professional opportunities, housing, rights to firearms, public benefits, and employment.